priywebsites/lavish/replit.md

 ## Overview

-This is a highly animated, modern barbershop website for Kings Barbershop in Woodland, California.
+This is a highly animated, modern barbershop website for Lavish Barbershop in Sacramento, California.
 Built with React and Express.js, featuring extensive animations, a blue/red color theme, and mobile responsiveness.
 The application uses a monorepo structure with separate client and server directories, utilizing TypeScript throughout for type safety.
 Optimized for Vercel deployment with comprehensive animation system and real barbershop gallery images.

 ## User Preferences